 In this new millennium, First Presbyterian Church of Pittsburgh continues its strong ministry.
 In its long history, First Church has had only 15 senior pastors, all of whom were dedicated to the mission of Jesus Christ not only in this city but throughout the world.

 More detailed history of our church can be found in two books written by a former associate pastor of First Church, the Rev. Ernest E. Logan, The Church That Was Twice Born and The Church That Kept On Being Born Again.
-Both can be found in the church library.
+Both can be found in the church library, or click the links here for PDF versions:

 The organ of First Presbyterian Church is a 4-manual, 77 rank instrument built by Casavant Freres in 1988, and contains nearly 4,400 individual pipes.
 The organ is located in the rear gallery of the church in front of the historic Willet stained glass window visible from Sixth Avenue.
 A central Baroque-style case containing the Choeur, Grand Orgue, and Positif divisions is flanked on both sides with cases containing the Recit and Pedale divisions of the organ.